 ⚠WARNING:

-Refrigeration products involve the control of heaters, motors, and water dispensing solenoids, and also utilize algorithms to maintain proper cabinet temperatures for food preservation.
-While a refrigerator operates in Consumer Mode, the control software applies algorithms that help protect consumers from personal injury and property damage hazards that include: fire (due to improper use of compressor or heaters), exposure to hot water (improper dispense), water leaks (due to improper dispense and/or freezing of water lines), internal/external wiring hazards (from drawing too much continuous current), and consumption of spoiled food (from food storage at non-preserving temperatures).
-However, in Native Mode, software controls that are applied through algorithms are not active.
-Therefore it is the responsibility of the application programmer using Native Mode to follow all guidelines for Safe/Reliable Operation detailed below to protect the consumer from these hazards.
+To prevent a risk of personal injury or property damage use this device and the API to modify the functionality of your GE Appliance only as directed in the Guide to Safe and Reliable Operation.
+While a refrigerator operates in Consumer Mode, the control software applies algorithms that help protect consumers from a risk of personal injury or property damage.
+However, in Native Mode, these algorithms are not active.
+Therefore you must follow all guidelines for Safe/Reliable Operation detailed below to prevent a risk of personal injury or property damage that can arise during Native Mode Operation.

 Guidelines for Safe/Reliable Native Mode Operation